HEAD COACH MARK ELKINS

 After graduation, he attended Tennessee Tech University where he was a four year letterman at shortstop.
 In the spring of 1988, his senior season, the Golden Eagles set school records for double plays and fielding percentage.
 In 1989, he earned a Bachelor of Science Degree in Health and Physical Education.
 In 1991, he added a Master of Arts Degree in Administration and Supervision while serving as an assistant coach.
 In 1998, Coach Elkins was honored by his alma mater, being named shortstop on the Golden Eagles 25 Year Anniversary Team.
 Coach Elkins completed his Educational Specialist Degree in Educational Leadership from Lincoln Memorial University in 2001.

-The Harrison Baseball Program has been very successful in 24 Varsity seasons.
+The Harrison Baseball Program has been very successful in 25 Varsity seasons.
 The Hoyas have been able to capture four Georgia Dugout Tournament championships and five region championships.
-Eighteen teams have advanced to the state playoffs.
+Nineteen teams have advanced to the state playoffs.
 Six have advanced to the state quarterfinals, including the 1998 and 2010 State Championship teams.
-In 24 seasons, 102 players have had the opportunity to play college baseball and 17 different players have been drafted into professional baseball.
+In 25 seasons, 105 players have had the opportunity to play college baseball and 17 different players have been drafted into professional baseball.

 An active member of The Georgia Dugout Club, Coach Elkins was named "Assistant Coach of the Year" by the club in 1997.
 He was named an assistant in 1999 to coach the Atlanta-West All Star Team which won the gold medal in the Georgia Dugout Club’s All Star Game.
-Coach Elkins later was named the Head Coach for for the Northwest Team in 2012.
+Coach Elkins later was named the Head Coach for for the Northwest Team in 2012 and as an assistant again in 2017.
 In 2010 Coach Elkins was named “Cobb County Baseball Coach of the Year” by the Marietta Daily Journal and was named “AAAAA Baseball Coach of the Year” by the Georgia Dugout Club and by the Atlanta Braves 400 Club.
 In 2002 and in 2014, Don Shaw Field was named the High School Field of the Year by the Georgia Dugout Club.